ganhammar/AspNetCore.Identity.AmazonDynamoDB/README.md

 ## Tests

-In order to run the tests, you need to have DynamoDB running locally on `localhost:8000`.
+To run the tests, you need to have DynamoDB running locally on `localhost:8000`.
 This can easily be done using [Docker](https://www.docker.com/) and the following command:

 ```
 docker run -p 8000:8000 amazon/dynamodb-local